 Verdict: If you must buy an UltraSuede, buy Vertigo or Starlet.
 But if you’re looking for matte neutrals and don't yet own Cocoa Mirage, I strongly recommend buying the quad over a bunch of the UltraSuedes.
 You’re almost guaranteed to love Cocoa Mirage.
 NO guarantees about the single shadows.

 The suede finish, which is supposedly new to the Eyes of Tom Ford Collection, is described as a “demi-matte with subtle pearl.”
-Quality was consistent for most of the shades with a couple of notable exceptions, which were the ones I didn't buy.
-Read on to find out the full story on the Suede shadows.
+Quality was consistent for most of the shades with a couple of notable exceptions, which were the ones I, erm, bought anyway because: Tom Ford, limited edition, Pokémon mindset, etc. Read on to find out the full story on the Suede shadows.

 Hush is a bone-coloured shade with a faint pink tinge that makes a fantastic base for the rest of your eyeshadow (qualifier: if you fall within the N10-N25 range of the spectrum).
 It’s a great one-and-done shade for those mornings which are basically a race against the clock.
 Sweep Hush onto your lids for a simple, polished effect.
 On me, it’s a shade or two darker than my skintone so the effect is muted rather than jarringly bright.